thecwlzone/thecwlzone-4.0/content/posts/astro-deployment-to-nfsn.md

 ## Pull the contents into the NFSN /home/public directory

 Log into your nfsn account, `cd` into /home/public.
-This is moment where you replace your site's current content with your new Astro-created content.
+This is the moment where you replace your site's current content with your new Astro-created content.

 Delete everything under /home/public - this is the scary part...
 (Note 4)